CS-DS-125/125book/py4e_rst/14-objects.rst

 As we build programs, we design data structures and write code to manipulate those data structures.
-There are many ways to write programs and by now, you probably have written some programs that are “not so elegant” and other programs that are “more elegant”.
-Even though your programs may be small, you are starting to see how there is a bit of “art” and “aesthetic” to writing code.
+There are many ways to write programs and by now, you probably have written some programs that are "not so elegant" and other programs that are "more elegant".
+Even though your programs may be small, you are starting to see how there is a bit of "art" and "aesthetic" to writing code.

 As programs get to be millions of lines long, it becomes increasingly important to write code that is easy to understand.
 If you are working